-- I. Gifts and Interactions from Interested Sources - A. Hospital Representatives are prohibited from soliciting, offering or accepting gifts from Interested Sources.
-Gifts to or from Interested Sources raise a reasonable question concerning whether the gift would influence a person in the exercise of proper business judgement or is intended as a reward for any official action on the Hospital Representative's part and may violate the Anti-Kickback Statute.
+- I. Gifts and Interactions from Interested Sources - A. Workforce members are prohibited from soliciting, offering or accepting personal gifts from Interested Sources.
+Gifts to or from Interested Sources raise a reasonable question concerning whether the gift would influence a person in the exercise of proper business judgment or is intended as a reward for any official action on the Hospital Representative's part and may violate the Anti-Kickback Statute. - B. Hospital Representatives may not accept meals brought to SBUH from an Interested Source, as this may be viewed to influence or potentially influence individuals in the conduct of their duties or responsibilities.

-- B. Hospital Representatives may not accept meals brought to SBUH from an Interested Source, as this may be viewed to influence or potentially influence individuals in the conduct of their duties or responsibilities.
-However, meals provided by an Interested Source at professional or similar off-site meetings may be permissible under the following circumstances: - a.
+However, meals provided by an Interested Source at professional or similar off-site meetings may be permissible under the following circumstances:

+- a.
 The meal is provided in a manner consistent with Accreditation Council for Continuing Medical Education (ACCME) guidelines (e.g. the Industry Representative is not presenting sales materials and food is incidental to the presentation); or - b.
-The meal is incidental to a bona fide discussion and presentation of scientific, educational or business information related to a pharmaceutical, biotechnology, or medical device. - C. Hospital Representatives seeking support from an Interested Source, for the benefit of SBUH, that furthers an educational purpose of SBUH and without intent to influence purchasing decisions or research outcomes must notify the Office of Continuing Medical Education or the Office of Compliance, Audit and Privacy Services (OCAPS).
-Note any support provided to SBUH must be provided without conditions. - D. Hospital Representatives may not solicit, accept or offer alcoholic beverages regardless of value. - E. Hospital Representatives may not redirect an impermissible gift to a third party including a family member or charitable organization on behalf of the Hospital Representative. - F. Hospital Representatives may accept promotional items with no resale value as long as it cannot raise a reasonable question concerning whether the gift would influence a person in the exercise of proper business judgement. - G. Hospital Representatives may at times accept a complimentary invitation to a widely attended conference or educational event from a vendor or other third-party organization, consistent with applicable NYS Commission on Ethics and Lobbying in Government policies.
-Several conditions must be satisfied to meet this exception; therefore, before attending, Hospital Representatives must notify OCAPS or the Chief Compliance Officer to review the circumstances and provide guidance. - H. Hospital Representatives who are recipients of gifts, where there is no opportunity to refuse or return, must disclose the gift(s) to their

-- Supervisor, Manager, the OCAPS or the Chief Compliance Officer for guidance. - I. Hospital Representatives consider the timing and frequency of a gift.
+The meal is incidental to a bona fide discussion and presentation of scientific, educational or business information related to a pharmaceutical, biotechnology or medical device. - C. Workforce members seeking support from an Interested Source, for the benefit of SBUH, that furthers an educational purpose of SBUH and without intent to influence purchasing decisions or research outcomes must notify the Office of Continuing Medical Education or the Office of Compliance, Audit and Privacy Services (OCAPS).
+Note any support provided to SBUH must be provided without conditions. - D. Workforce members may not solicit, accept or offer alcoholic beverages regardless of value. - E. Workforce members may not redirect an impermissible gift to a third party including a family member or charitable organization on behalf of the Hospital Representative. - F. Workforce members may accept promotional items with no resale value as long as it cannot raise a reasonable question concerning whether the gift would influence a person in the exercise of proper business judgment. - G. Workforce members may at times accept a complimentary invitation to a widely attended conference or educational event from a vendor or other third-party organization, consistent with applicable NYS Commission on Ethics and Lobbying in Government policies, as applicable.
+Several conditions must be satisfied to meet this exception; therefore, before attending, workforce members must notify the OCAPS or the Chief Compliance Officer to review the circumstances and provide appropriate guidance. - H. Workforce members who are recipients of gifts, where there is no opportunity to refuse or return, must disclose the gift(s) to their Supervisor, Manager, the OCAPS or the Chief Compliance Officer for reconciliation. - I. Workforce members consider the timing and frequency of a gift.
 For example, a gift of nominal value during the holiday season may be appropriate as long as acceptance does not create an actual or apparent conflict of interest or give the impression of improper influence; however, frequent nominal gifts or a nominal gift provided during a decision-making process may give the appearance of impropriety.